 - His superhero name was revealed to be Boss Awesome.
 Here, it's changed to Excelsior in reference to Stan Lee's iconic catchphrase.

-- Badass Normal: Unlike other supers, he didn't have any powers and relied more on gadgets and equipment.
+- Badass Normal: Unlike other supers, he didn't have any powers and relied more on gadgets and equipment, even against other superhuman threats.
 Bob considered him kinda crazy for this.

 - Happily Married: With his wife Joan.